jillesvangurp/www.jillesvangurp.com/pages/index.md

 ## Recent Customers

-In between working for startups, I've done a few successful consulting projects with customers during the last four years:
+When not working for startups, I've done a few successful consulting projects with customers during the last four years:

 - I consulted on a Bertelsmann project to help them build out their Elasticsearch based recommendation engine and set up their ETL pipeline using Apache Airflow.
 - I helped a Berlin startup (Artory) get organized with their ETL and querying.
 - I migrated Soundcloud's search engine from Elasticsearch 5 to version 7 in an intense one month project.
 The project scope included migrating their custom plugins, updating their schema, fixing their ETL code base and upgrading their deployment scripts.
 - I helped build what is now matmatch.com (via BCG) and designed and built the first version of the material search engine.
 This included figuring out this complex domain and coming up with a solution to index and rank hundreds of different types of material properties (physical, chemical, electric, magnetic, etc.) to help users.

 ## Contact